jsreport/docs/docs/xlsx.md

 > The `xlsx` recipe originally implemented just the second phase while this generation phase is very new.
 The second phase is very stable with the same API running for years.
 The generation phase API can be unstable and maybe changed in the future.

-The principle is simple and works the same in other office based recipes like [docx](/learn/docx) and [pptx](/learn/pptx).
-You simply type using Excel application to the cells [handlebars](/learn/handlebars) tags like
+The principle is simple and works the same as in other office based recipes like [docx](/learn/docx) and [pptx](/learn/pptx).
+You simply type to the cells [handlebars](/learn/handlebars) tags using Excel desktop application.

 |   |    |
 | - | - |